RIT-EVT/BMS/docs/source/software_state.rst

 First, the ability to poll arbitrary settings over CANopen.
 This would involve allowing a host to poll BQ settings using CANopen requesting a set number of bytes from a address in the BQ.
-The second aspect would be a cooresponding python script which would be capable of reading back all of the BQ settings cooresponding to the BQStudio produced CSV to verify that the settings match what was expected.
+The second aspect would be a corresponding python script which would be capable of reading back all of the BQ settings corresponding to the BQStudio produced CSV to verify that the settings match what was expected.

-This is no small undertaking, but the infastructure exists with the ability to represent setting using the ``BQSetting`` class and the ability access certain pieces of data over CANopen already implemented.
+This is no small undertaking, but the infrastructure exists with the ability to represent setting using the ``BQSetting`` class and the ability access certain pieces of data over CANopen already implemented.